Types of Forklift Accidents

 We can often prove that the forklift operator was 100% at fault by filing a motion for Summary Judgment which asks to the court to award you 100% fault against the forklift operator and the company employing him/her.
 When Summary Judgment is granted, it speeds up your case and awards you 9% interest on your damages including pain and suffering!

 We obtained a settlement of the entire $1 million policy within weeks of winning a Summary Judgment motion finding that the forklift operator was 100% at fault and awarding 9% interest to our client.
 The company went out of business just after the accident.
 Our client fell backward on the floor when hit by a forklift and she re-injured her neck requiring surgery (she had a prior surgery for a previous existing neck injury).

 Types of Forklift Trucks Involved in Accidents

-There are several types of forklift trucks including gas or electric powered and ones which are driven or ones which are hand operated.
+There are several types of forklift trucks including gas or electric-powered and ones that are driven or ones that are hand-operated.
 There are many brands including HILO which is often used generically when people call a forklift, a HILO.